Operation Bøllebank: The incident

-As the column of tanks neared the village of Sarači 8 kilometres east of Tuzla, they came under heavy shelling by Bosnian Serb forces using mortars and anti-tank rockets, amongst other forms of artillery.
+As the column of tanks neared the village of Sarači 8 kilometres east of Tuzla, they came under heavy shelling by Bosnian Serb forces using mortars and anti-tank rockets, among other forms of artillery.
 While parts of the column sought shelter in Sarači, a pair of tanks was sent on in an attempt to save the TANGO 2 post.
-While parts of the column awaited further orders in Sarači, the first two tanks again came under heavy artillery fire as they reached the outskirts of the village of Kalešija, the closest settlement to the observation post.
+The two tanks again came under heavy artillery fire as they reached the outskirts of the village of Kalesija, the closest settlement to the observation post.
 Although Danish commanders requested NATO support in the form of an airstrike, these requests were ultimately denied.

-The exact sequence of events which followed have been heavily disputed as official accounts of the operation have been challenged by details and alternate accounts brought forth by tank commanders and other Danish troops who took part in the operation.
-Disputes have centred around two critical details, namely, if explicit orders for the forces waiting in Sarači to assume a defensive position and orders to return Bosnian Serb fire were ever given, and if so, by whom.
+The exact sequence of events which followed has been heavily disputed as official accounts of the operation have been challenged by details and alternate accounts brought forth by tank commanders and other Danish troops who took part in the operation.
+The disputes have primarily revolved around two crucial aspects: whether explicit orders were ever issued for the forces stationed in Sarači to assume a defensive position and to return Bosnian Serb fire, and if so, who issued those orders.
 According to several sources, losses on the Bosnian Serb side reached up to 150 men and an ammo depot.
-These numbers remain, however, unofficial as Bosnian Serb commanders officially cite having suffered only nine losses in the event.
-What is known with certainty, however, is that the Danish forces did return fire on their attackers, firing in total 72 rounds at the Bosnian Serb troops: 44 high explosive (brisance) rounds, 19 phosphorus rounds, and 19 armour piercing rounds.
+These numbers remain unofficial, however, as Bosnian Serb commanders officially stated that they suffered only nine losses during the incident.
+What is known with certainty, however, is that the Danish forces did return fire on their attackers, firing in total 72 rounds at the Bosnian Serb troops: 44 high explosive (brisance) rounds, 19 phosphorus rounds, and 19 armour-piercing rounds.
 Rounds struck an ammunition depot and several bunkers as well as three T-55 Bosnian Serb tanks, according to other source, causing a great deal of destruction and thwarting the ambush in an instance of what Møller describes as "the mouse who ate the cat".